lambdamikel/LambdaBoard/README.md

 Key features are:
 1. 3 standard MX4 expansion slots
-2. Edge connector
+2. Passthrough edge connector
-3. Keyhole in edge connector
+3. Keyhole in edge connector for hardware that requires it (e.g., DKTronics Retro Speech Synthesizer, ...)
-4. Wide traces for good signal conductivity
+4. Wide signal traces for good signal conductivity
-5. Extra wide trace for GND and VCC -- unlike other backplane expanders for the CPC, LambdaBoard is capable of power the DDI-1 and DDI-3 without needing an extra PSU.
-An extra PSU is unnecessary for 90% of all CPC extensions.
+5. Extra wide trace for GND and VCC - unlike other backplane expanders for the CPC, LambdaBoard is capable of powering the DDI-1 and DDI-3 without requiring an extra PSU.
+An extra PSU is unnecessary for 95% of all CPC extensions.

 ## Application Examples